 Our WiFi canopy extends coverage to 100% of Appalachian's academic and residential buildings.
 This service provides both an encrypted transport platform for Faculty, Staff, and Students with University credentials, as well as, an open platform for guests of the University.

 NICS is responsible for the design, implementation, and maintenance of the Campus VOIP (Voice zover IP) phone system, that is deployed campus wide.
 We do everything from configuring phones, to keeping our system up-to-date with accurate information for phone numbers, buildings, and users.

 In addition to designing and implementing the enterprise network NICS provides end user support and diagnostics to campus.
 NICS often serves as a secondary tier of support to the help desk and support center for end user questions and hard-to-solve problems.
 It is a necessary part of our mission to provide a friendly, prompt, and thorough support to the users of our infrastructure.

 Manager: Laramie Combs

 The Shared Resources group oversees the campus data centers, enterprise storage systems, data recovery solutions, and the virtualization platforms for campus.
 Shared Resources is charged with developing and managing computing resources and infrastructure which provide services to a combined constituency base of Information Technology professionals, as well as, functional users, faculty, and students.
 Shared Resources provides consulting services to our constituents in the areas of Virtualized Servers and Desktop services, Enterprise Storage, Backup and recovery services.
 In addition, Shared Resources provides overall management for campus Data Centers.

-The Windows Enterrise Systems Group has the primary responsibility of maintaining enterprise servers utilizing Microsoft Windows server operating systems.
-In addition to system administration duties, the group provides application support, directory services, image management, and file and print services.
+The EMACS Group also has the primary responsibility of maintaining enterprise servers utilizing Microsoft Windows and Apple macOS Server operating systems.

 Manager: Justin Cervero